DataDog/documentation/content/logs/log_collection/_index.md

 | `sourcecategory` | optional  | Multiple value attribute.
 Can be used to refine the source attribtue.
 Example: `source:mongodb, sourcecategory:db_slow_logs`                                                                                                                                                                                               |
 | `tags`           | optional  | Add tags to each log collected, [learn more about tagging][13].                                                                                                                                                                                                                                                            |

 Finally [restart your Agent][10] to take into account this new configuration.
-You can then [run the Agent's `status` subcommand][11] to check if your custom configuration is correct
+You can then [run the Agent's `status` subcommand][11] to check if your custom configuration is correct.

 Below are some example of custom log collection setup: